Stuck in someone else's frames? break free!

 I held the box even tighter now.
 I couldn't look up.
 I had already started to cry.
 "Open it!
 It's not much,

-but it wouldn't be Christmas if you didn't have something from me to open."
+but it wouldn't be Christmas if you didn't have something

 I opened the box of gift-store-wrapped chocolate-covered cherries.
 "They are your favorite, right?" he